 - Sale of the business, especially a sale between shareholders

-A small or very new business in California may find this report useful, but a business with a legacy may wish to obtain more information to ensure as high of a market valuation as possible.
+A small or relatively new business in California may find this helpful report.
+Still, a business with a legacy may wish to obtain more information to ensure the highest possible market valuation.

-This is the most detailed valuation report that includes everything from an estimate report to a further detailed analysis of the market trends, industry, and factors that may further influence the value.
+This is the most detailed valuation report, which includes everything from an estimate report to a further detailed analysis of market trends, industry, and factors that may influence the value.

-The report aims to provide a well-rounded snapshot of the business, both past, and future, to reinforce the seller’s claims.
+The report aims to provide a comprehensive snapshot of the business, both past and present, to support the seller’s claims.

 It’s a good choice for selling a company outside the family since it paints the whole picture for potential buyers.

-The added costs may not be worth it for very small and new businesses in California that don’t have as much information for the business broker to assess.
+The added costs may not be worth it for tiny and new businesses in California that don’t have as much information for the business broker to assess.

 Get Help From an Expert to Determine Business Worth